You could be missing key opportunities to build a fan base and ignite a movement around your brand

 How to create a formal brand ambassador program

 With the advent of social media, the concept of brand ambassadors takes on a whole new dimension.
 You can now get real endorsements from actual customers who are willing to help you simply because they love your product and company.

 You can have different types of ambassadors, depending on your various messages and buyer personas.
 For example, ambassadors can be bloggers, customers who are fans or well-known figures in your industry.

 There are numerous ways to recruit your own brand ambassadors.
 You can use surveys, contests, promotions on social media and also look at people actively discussing your brand.
 People who already love you will be excited to be at the center of your campaigns and initiatives.

 To encourage quality participation, make your ambassadors feel special.
 You can do this by offering exclusive perks not available to your general customers, such as discounts, recognition on your website and product previews.
 It’s also a good idea to provide opportunities for ambassadors to interact with each other, making your program stronger.

 Hire a PR agency to help you.
 Running a brand ambassador program can be a time-consuming job.
 You need the expertise of PR professionals with experience building these groups.

 Axia Public Relations will help you develop and harness the energy of a strong brand ambassador program.
 We can assist you in creating a program that integrates with your overall marketing and strategic targets.
-To find out more, contact us or download our free e-book Maximizing Your Public Relations Investment today.
+To find out more, contact us or download our e-book Maximizing Your Public Relations Investment today.